Powerlearnproject/se-assignment-day-2-git-and-github-Nwamaka77/README.md

 License: Choosing an appropriate license is crucial for defining how others can use, modify, and distribute your code.
 It provides legal protection and clarity.

-By carefully considering these decisions and following the steps outlined above, you can effectively set up a new repository on GitHub, providing a solid foundation for your project's development and collaboration.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?